nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 4. The `CommandResult` is then returned

 #### Result
-The GUI updates the list and displays a success message.
+The GUI updates the patient record in the displayed list and displays a success message.

 #### Design considerations